 Not only does this cornbread taste delightful, it is quite fun to prepare.
 Of course, you’ll need a cast iron skillet to make this recipe.
 My cast iron skillet is 12″ wide, but I’ve also halved this recipe to use with my 8-inch skillet, which is perfect when serving 2-4 people.

-One of my favorite moments is when I remove the hot skillet from the preheated oven.
-In anticipation, I pour the batter into the liquid grease and it immediately begins to sizzle and fry.
+One of my favorite moments is removing the hot skillet from the preheated oven.
+In anticipation, I pour the cornmeal batter into the liquid grease, and it immediately begins to sizzle and fry.
 I literally see the crust forming as I scrape the last drops of batter into the skillet.
 Then I scoot the pan back into the oven and close the door.
 Fifteen to twenty minutes later I open the door again to be hit by the heat of the oven.
 I catch the whiff of sweet, baked cornbread.
-So delightful.
+Scrumptious.

 My next favorite moment is when my knife slices through the crusty bread.
 It cuts through the tender golden top, deep into the chewy interior, and all the way down to the caramelized, crunchy bottom until it hits iron.
 Oh my goodness!
 Folks, if you haven’t tried making cornbread in cast iron, please do so.
 Soon.

 (See the full recipe at the bottom of this post.)

 - vegetable shortening